rajendrabraj/AgenticAI2025/README.md

 ##  **Observability using Langsmith and Pydantic LogFire**

-# 🔭 Pydantic Logfire — Production LLM Observability :Pydanic  LogFire Tracing
+# 🔭 Pydantic Logfire — Production LLM Observability : Pydanic  LogFire Tracing

 > 📌 **Keep your Logfire dashboard open in a browser tab** — you'll see events appear in real time as each cell runs.